Diabetes Management for NYC Seniors: Smart Strategies for 2026

 Daily Blood Sugar Monitoring and Targets

 Regular blood sugar monitoring helps seniors understand how food, activity, stress, and medication affect their levels.
-Doctors set individualized targets based on overall health and risk factors.
+Doctors at Mount Sinai or NYU Langone set individualized targets based on overall health.
 Keeping a simple log—on paper or a phone—can reveal patterns and prevent dangerous highs or lows.
 For seniors living alone in Manhattan or Brooklyn, consistent monitoring adds peace of mind and allows early intervention when levels are out of range.

 Nutrition Tips for Seniors Living in NYC